What would it take to build a Pharma today?

 In light of this reality, will we see an emergence in different breeds of biotechs?

-Beyond the canonical biotech set-up, I’ve become extremely interested in the makings of modern day Pharma (specifically the startup to Pharma leap).
+Beyond the canonical biotech (one asset/platform/etc), I’ve become extremely interested in the makings of modern day Pharma (pipeline/commercial activity).
 Is it possible today?
 How would it be different?

 Solving the science alone ≠ solving the structural challenges of scaling a biotech

-There is a dominant narrative that creating novel, robustly effective technologies will birth new Pharmas and this is the biggest lever to buck the trend.
+There is a dominant narrative that creating novel technologies will birth new Pharmas and this is the biggest lever to buck the trend.
 I’m not convinced this is true.
 Obviously, better drugs will be commercially successful, but technological progress has been ongoing since the inception of biotech in the 80s.
 New technologies (base-editing, CAR-T) are scooped up and advanced by Pharma once sufficiently de-risked by biotechs.
-There are structural issues at play, preventing more companies from maturing, commercializing on their own, and scaling.
+There appear to be structural issues at play, preventing more companies from maturing, commercializing on their own, and scaling.

 Biotechs need leverage to stay in the game

 Leverage traverses all industries.
-In the case of drug startups, it means maintaining a market (potential buyers and funders) for your company until you are self-reliant (revenue-generating).
+In the case of drug startups, it means maintaining a market (potential buyers and funders) for your company until you are self-reliant (aka revenue-generating).

 Rather than an IP or technology moat, I believe leverage lies in something much more obvious.
-For biotechs to stay in the game, they need to take up critical mass quickly (in terms of capital, pipeline, and team) [2].
-This builds resiliency against many uncontrollable aspects of bio (i.e. binary clinic readouts) and positions the company to organically shift into a Pharma as it progresses towards market (well-oiled translation machine; strategically building pipelines, not one-off drugs).
-Critical mass makes it much harder to be blipped out of existence [3].
+For biotechs to stay in the game, they need to take up critical mass (of drugs) quickly [2].
+At the surface level, this builds resiliency against uncontrollable aspects of bio (i.e. binary clinic readouts).
+More importantly, it creates optionality for the future existence of the company (that does not entirely hinge on X partnership for Y drug program) [3].

 The Pharma Startup: Start by aggregating a pipeline

 Names are pure semantics [4].
-But given I’m characterizing a specific phenotype of drug startup, I will (perhaps indulgently) call it a Pharma startup here.
+But since I’m characterizing a specific phenotype of drug startup, I will (perhaps indulgently) call it a Pharma startup here.

 I’d distinguish it from the canonical biotech by its explicit focus on pipelines, not assets.
 Most biotechs are born, fundraise, and survive driven by a singular narrative, whether it be asset-centric, target-biology or technology-focused.
 This means all of the assets are derived from X thesis, and they must ignore any assets that don’t fit, however promising.
 Pharma takes the opposite approach.
 They build pipelines, and each asset is individually selected for its promise.
 No narrative required to tie the R&D pipeline together, other than drugs that are likely to treat a disease [5],.